 - How long do you have to work for the agency to receive the loyalty bonus?

-- Current loyalty bonuses include: paid time off, free vacation to the Caribbean, student loan reimbursements and monetary bonuses.
+- Current loyalty bonuses include paid time off, a free vacation to the Caribbean, student loan reimbursements and monetary bonuses.
 (To name a few).

 Matching with a good recruiter is actually the number one thing to look for in a travel therapy company.
 When working with an agency, you are really primarily working with a recruiter and you want to find somebody that works for you.